 - On upward strokes, the water can flow through the split reducing the energy needed and conserving air

 - The reduced power required to achieve propulsion reduces the stress on the calves, ankles, and knees – you won’t cramp up as fast

 - The two blades twist during each kick/stroke and basically act like a little propeller which results in more speed with less energy consumed

-- Divers often don’t get good feedback from split fins – it’s hard to control and put in the proper strength
+- Divers often don’t get good feedback from splits – it’s hard to control and put in the proper strength

 - They are harder to use when you’re trying to make quick turns or spins as they are best for straight propulsion

-Overall, you would want to match your fins to the type of dive you’re intending to have.
-If you’re going to dive in an environment with only little currents then split fins are a great choice.
+You want to match your fins to the type of dive you’re intending to have.
+If you’re going to dive in an environment with only little currents then splits are a great choice.

-In environments with stronger currents on for technical dives you want to consider using blade fins.
+In environments with stronger currents or for technical dives, you want to consider using blade fins.
 They provide a more powerful kick and propulsion and you’ll need the additional maneuverability and precision.